 Average quarterly growth rate of New ARR over the last 4 quarters is 5%

 Recent segmentation project using data science techniques revealed that our customers fall into three distinct segments: Segment 1, Segment 2 and Segment 3

 Win rates for Segment #1 are extremely low relative to other segments

-Last months’ willingness to pay (WTP) survey showed that sweet spot pricing for Segment 1 is much lower than current pricing
+Last months’ willingness to pay (WTP) survey showed that optimal pricing for Segment 1 is much lower than current pricing

-WTP for Segment 2 is centered in the ideal price range
+Segment 2 is centered in the ideal price range based on WTP research

 Feature usage data from the product team indicates 3 key features with 95%+ usage rates by Segment 2 customers, and minimal usage by Segment 1